 The regulatory situation in Europe

 The development of new technologies and how to regulate emerging realities is never without controversy.
 However, Uber’s disruption has certainly attracted all attention to its business model about its associated legal problems in terms of competition law, consumer protection and labour law, for instance.
 These drawbacks have raised concerns and different local administrations started providing different rules for these new type of services.
 This has resulted in a disparity of situations where some cities allow ridesharing services, some others are imposing heavy fines.
 Amidst this fragmented environment, regulators struggle to find the appropriate legal nature of these unusual type services that do not seem to find accommodation among the existing legal rules.
 From a regulatory point of view, the business model has important consequences in the case of Uber.
 While a transport undertaking (taxi business) is subject to licensing authorization regimes, online intermediaries may be exempted from those market entrance requirements.
 The latter, at least within the European Union, would derive from a prerogative based on the EU’s freedom to provide services.
+In December 2017, following a complaint from Barcelona taxi drivers, the European Court of Justice has ruled that Uber is a transport firm.
+This means that in the European Union, Uber drivers will be subject to stricter licensing and regulation.

 Watch this video with some of Uber controversies